 BBC2 was scheduled to open on 20 April 1964, but a massive power failure in West London meant that the opening night was essentially cancelled.
 BBC2 opened the following morning, 21 April, with an episode of Play School.
 This post explores objects in our collection which are relevant to these two days.

 Collection objects from the launch of BBC2

-Following the Pilkington report, which expressed disappointment with the commercial programming on ITV, the UK’s third television channel, BBC2 was to be relatively high-brow.
-Dennis Potter declared in his Daily Herald column, ‘BBC2 offers us, for the first time, a genuinely planned alternative instead of a haphazard chase up the ratings table.’
+Following the Pilkington report, which expressed disappointment with the commercial programming on ITV, BBC2—the UK’s third television channel—was to be relatively highbrow.
+In his Daily Herald column, Dennis Potter declared: ‘BBC2 offers us, for the first time, a genuinely planned alternative instead of a haphazard chase up the ratings table’.
 BBC2 was also to be the first channel in the UK to broadcast using the new higher-resolution television standard of 625 lines, which was eventually adopted by BBC1 and ITV.

 Because BBC Television Centre was shut down by a power failure, the only BBC television site still with electricity was the news studio, which was located at Alexandra Palace.

 2” video footage found

-Below you can watch the video recording of the actual opening of BBC2 (courtesy the Alexandra Palace Television Society).
-Due to technical difficulties, the first two and a half minutes were broadcast without sound, with the newsreader, Gerald Priestland unaware that the audience at home couldn’t hear him.
+Below you can watch the video recording of the actual opening of BBC2 (courtesy of the Alexandra Palace Television Society).
+Due to technical difficulties, the first 2½ minutes were broadcast without sound, with the newsreader, Gerald Priestland, unaware that the audience at home couldn’t hear him.
 This recording was rediscovered at BBC Kingswood Warren in 2003.
 It is the earliest surviving off-air recording of a 625 line broadcast in the UK.

 Play School unexpectedly becomes the first programme on BBC2

 Due to the power failure, the new children’s programme Play School became the first programme screened on BBC2.